kailash-manasarovar/statement/docs/timeline/2025/may.md

 ### Signs and signals of fertility and pregnancy

 - I was getting this from Mrs Wasserman, her nephew Jonathan, and even Steve throughout the course.
+- It was surprising, I didn't understand it though so I just watched.
+- I think now it's possible they got a viable pregnancy going from one of my eggs they extracted in Dublin at the Anantara...
+I wonder if it is this one that Steve is the father of because squirrel was still a free man in Spain.
+- Anyway.
+We'll soon find out for sure.
 - Steve kept saying, repeatedly to me, and markedly too, *Jonathan has 8 children you know*, so I don't feel that he was necessarily in full agreement with however they were deciding without my knowledge or consent - and had just already done in Dublin - to chop me up and divvy me out.
 - There was a small baby Ruth attending, who was gorgeous, her mother was older and single and very inspiring actually.
 - Another one of the women was desperate to get pregnant, and nothing was happening, but this all seemed normal to me.